How am I judged during my performance?

 All contestants are asked to wait in the dressing room before the competition and while the show is in progress.
 There is a dressing room chaperone to help you with questions.
 We suggest you warm up before your performance.
 There will be a TV for you to watch the show, water to drink, and access to a washroom.
 Parents, friends and family are not allowed in the dressing room and are asked to wait in the Boyce Theatre until after the show.

 Professional sound technicians are used for the show.
 The sound technicians are present during your rehearsal and will work with you to get the best result.
 Before your evening performance the sound assistant will help get you set up before you go on stage.
-You have a choice of a hand-held mic, a headset, or a cordless hand-held mic on a stand.
+You have a choice of a cordless hand-held mic, a headset, or a mic on a stand.